Governance is not a document. It is an architecture.

 Trust-Aware Multi-Signal Document Retrieval (TAMR+) — the pipeline that makes trust measurable.

 Most AI systems retrieve documents and hope the answer is correct.
 TAMR+ — forces every stage of the process to carry a measurable trust signal before passing evidence forward.
 The result: near-double accuracy on EU regulatory benchmarks at 207 ms per query.
-Published at SSRN (6359818), patented at the European Patent Office — EP26162901.8 — and running in production across six products today.
+Published at SSRN (6359818), filed at the European Patent Office — application EP26162901.8, pending — and running in production across six products today.

 01 · Ingest